yarusophialiu/yarusophialiu.github.io/index.md

 "Aren't the pleasures of the affections greater than the pleasures of the senses?
 And aren't the pleasures of the intellect greater than the pleasures of the affections?"

 Update:

-I will probably join University of Cambridge this coming October, and join EY (Toronto) as a management consultant intern this summer!
+I will probably join University of Cambridge for CS PhD this coming October, and join EY (Toronto) as a management consultant intern this summer!
 Shoot me a message if you want to chat about academics, startup, vc, fashion etc.

 About me